AWS PrivateLink

 - Security policies that prohibit public internet communication for cluster data

-- Teams that want SaaS convenience without public network exposure
+- Teams that want a managed backend without public network exposure

 Getting Started